 Meanwhile, 20 miles due east of Milano, Atalanta of Bergamo, on their maiden campaign in Europe’s premier tournament having secured another qualification for next season, just offloaded Timothy Castagne, a Belgian rightback, to Leicester City for €25 million.
 If you are now harboring suspicion of this player being the solution for Milan, you are missing the point.

 Castagne arrived from Belgium for €7 million in the summer of 2017 to replace Andrea Conti, who left Atalanta to join (you guessed it) Milan.
-Through no fault of his making, Conti suffered two knee ligament injuries that robbed him of both the pace and confidence to zip up and down the flank he once boasted at Atalanta en route to 8 goals in his last season there—playing from a wide position no less!
+Through no wrongdoing of his own, Conti suffered two knee ligament injuries that robbed him of both the pace and confidence to zip up and down the flank he once boasted at Atalanta en route to 8 goals in his last season there—playing from a wide position no less!
 I am not sure he scored once in three full seasons at Milan, and if he did already, he’d have to finish his career there just to have 8 overall.

 Here is the twist; the Belgian was mostly deployed as a back-up, missing only sixty days to injury and 6 games in total.
 One player he played behind logged 10,300 minutes to the back-up’s 6,800 in three full seasons together.
 There is a third fullback I won’t name, who arrived that same summer for €900 thousand, with 7,500 minutes on the opposite flank.
 Across the two spots he played relief in, Timothy had 3,300 minutes on the right and 3000 on the left.
 The two starters arrived for a combined €2 million, and with Timothy’s €7 million fee, Atalanta essentially acquired an entire fullback corps for €9 million, money spent to replace Conti and another fullback.